osv-io/blog/source/_posts/2014-08-11-redis-memonly.markdown

 make image=redis-memonly
 ```

 Now you have a `usr.img` file, which you can run locally with OSv's `run.py`.

-All that must do, is to issue the application's `make`, with the
-right set of flags so redis is a shared library.
+Behind the scenes, all that this build step is doing is to issue the application's `make`, with the right set of flags so redis is a shared library.
+For more info on how to do that, see [our earlier example](http://osv.io/blog/blog/2014/04/03/capstan/).  of how to use the `-fPIC` and `-shared` options.

-'''

-'''

 ## Is it fast?

 We have been running redis on local machines to test many of its
 functionalities and help us mature OSv.
 As with any piece of software, the
 result of course depends on many factors.
-Because OSv is an Operating System
+Because OSv is an operating system
-designed for the Cloud, we wanted to showcase its performance running on Amazon
+designed for the cloud, we wanted to showcase its performance running on Amazon
 EC2.

-To do that, we have selected the c3.x8large machines.
+To do that, we have selected the [c3.x8large](http://aws.amazon.com/ec2/instance-types/) machines.
 They feature 32 CPUs and
 60Gb of memory each.
-While we are fully aware this is an overkill in the case
+We are fully aware this is an overkill in the case
-of redis - a single threaded application.
+of Redis - a single threaded application.
 However, those are the only machines
-that Amazon advertises as featuring a 10Gb networking, and we didn't want the
+that Amazon advertises as featuring 10Gb networking, and we didn't want the
 network to be a bottleneck for the sake of the benchmark.
 Also, smaller
 machines cannot be put in EC2 placement groups.
 It all boils down to the network!

-So in this benchmark, no more than two cores should be active at any given time -
-one for redis, one for network interrupt processing.
-In a real scenario, one could
-easily deploy in a smaller machine.
+So in this benchmark, no more than two cores should be active at any given time - one for redis, one for network interrupt processing.
+In a real scenario, one could easily deploy in a smaller machine.

 ### Benchmark setup